sebcl/ap_project_ad/README.md

 # AP II - Advertisement

 Basic build.

-Install packages in requirements.txt with conda
+Issues with venv and dependencies.
+Will need to manually import the packages required to run.

-[contact]: sclavijo@uchicago.edu
+sclavijo@uchicago.edu